What you can take to Council's resource recovery centres

 Vehicle under 4.5 tonnes combined gross vehicle mass (CGVM)

 General waste and green waste disposal fees apply.
-Pay by waste vouchers, card, or cash.
+Pay by waste vouchers, card, cash, or commercial account.

 Vehicle over 4.5 tonnes CGVM